EDUCATIONUniversity of Pennsylvania Law School, J.D.

 CLERKSHIPHon.
 Jerome B. Simandle (D.N.J.)

 Judd Grossman is the Founder and Managing Partner of Grossman LLP.
 Judd’s clients include high-net-worth individuals, art galleries and advisors, businesses, and institutions in a wide variety of matters, including art-related disputes and commercial cases.
-Judd was recently recognized by Chambers as one of the country’s leading litigators in the field of art and cultural property law.
+Judd has been consistently recognized by Chambers as one of the country’s leading litigators in the field of art and cultural property law.